asimwe1/rust_chatapp/site/guide/state.md

 ### Within Guards

 It can also be useful to retrieve managed state from a `FromRequest` implementation.
-To do so, simple invoke `State<T>` as a guard using the [`Request::guard()`] method.
+To do so, simply invoke `State<T>` as a guard using the [`Request::guard()`] method.

 ```rust